pingswept/dev-log/2013-10-ghost-node-discourse-rails-and-varnish.markdown

     Installing RDoc documentation for bourbon-3.1.8...

 Then, clone and do some more stuff.

+(Here, we're cloning from Github, which is stupid, but it's the only way to get the pages feature right now.
+In the future, should use Ghost 0.4.)

     git clone git@github.com:TryGhost/Ghost.git ghost
     git submodule update --init